LarsHajdronKolajder/digiprime-container/README.md

 - `DB_URL`: Database URL for Digiprime, can be set to use another database.
 - `PORT`: Port to launch Digiprime.
 However, the image only exposes port `3000` so leave this alone.
 - `DATABASE_URL`: Database URL for Negotiation Engine, can be set to use another database.
-- `KEYCLOAK_REALM`: Keycloak realm to use.
-This is automatically set up.
-- `KEYCLOAK_CLIENT_ID`: Keycloak realm client to use.
-This is automatically set up.
-- `KEYCLOAK_CLIENT_SECRET`: Keycloak realm client secret.
-This is automatically set up.
-- `KEYCLOAK_AUTH_SERVER_URL`: Keycloak server URL, default: `http://localhost:8080/`.
-- `KEYCLOAK_CALLBACK_URL`: Keycloak login callback handler, default: `http://localhost:3000/auth/callback`.

 ### Persisting data

 To keep data between runs [docker volumes](https://docs.docker.com/storage/volumes/) should be used.

 To persist MongoDB mount `/data/db` which is where Mongo stores the data.

-To persist Keycloak data mount `/keycloak/keycloak/data`.
-This requires the usage of the same admin username/password at all times.

 ## License